marcomaggi/ccdoubles/README.md

 ## Introduction

-This  package  installs  a  C11  language  library  implementing  simple routines  for vectors  and  matrices of  `double`  and `double  complex` values.
+This  package  installs  a  C11  language  library  implementing  simple mathematical routines for  vectors and matrices of  `double` and `double complex` values.
 This library is meant to be used as companion for more sophisticated libraries such as CBLAS and LAPACKE.

 The library targets POSIX systems.